george-m8/multi-geo-popup/readme.md

 ### 1. Configure Domains
 - In `inc/domain-config.php`, create an entry for each domain you manage, specifying the `expected_country`, `popup_id`, and any relevant `alt_domains`.

+### 2. Configure Countries
+- In `inc/country-config`, create any entries for countries you would like to include.
+A small list is provided here already.
+Add any country codes needed, their country names and any images for country flags.

 ### 2. Add Popups
 - Install and activate Popup Maker (optional) if you want to display popups based on location mismatches.
 - Use the `popup_id` from your domain config in Popup Maker’s settings.